Secondary School Placement, Admission Administrator, DEIL Member

 - Turning oppression and privilege into agency and action

-Feedback from the St. Hilda’s & St. Hugh’s Community
+The St. Hilda’s & St. Hugh’s Community's SEED Experiences

 SEED solidified my belief that St. Hilda’s & St. Hugh’s is the right place for my son and our family.
 Parent SEED Participant